A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Introduction

-To fill up the gap, we develop a parallel algorithm to compute the exact posterior probability of substructures (e.g., edges) in Bayesian networks.
+To fill up the gap, in this paper we develop a parallel algorithm to compute the exact posterior probability of substructures (e.g., edges) in Bayesian networks.
 Our algorithm realizes direct parallelization of the DP algorithm in \citep{Koivisto06} with nearly perfect load-balancing and optimal parallel time and space efficiency, i.e., the time and space complexity per processor are $O(n2^{n-k})$ respectively, for $p$ number of processors, where $k=log(p)$.
-We shall say that our parallel algorithm is an extension of Nikolova \emph{et al.}'s hypercube algorithm to the substructure discovery problem.
+Our parallel algorithm is an extension of \citet{nikolova2009parallel}'s hypercube algorithm to the \emph{structure discovery} problem.
 However, because of the difficulties discussed previously, our work goes beyond that by a significant margin.
 First, we adopt a delicate way to map the calculation of various scores to the processors such that large amount of data exchange between non-neighboring processors is avoided during the transition among the separate DP procedures.
 This manipulation significantly reduces the time spent in communication.
 Second, we develop novel parallel algorithms for two fast zeta transform variants.
-As zeta transforms are fundamental objects in combinatorics and algorithmics, the parallel algorithms developed here would also benefit the researches outside the context of Bayesian networks \citep{bjorklund2007fourier,bjorklund2010trimmed,nederlof2009fast}.
+As zeta transforms are fundamental objects in several several combinatorial problems such as graph coloring \citep{koivisto20062} and Steiner tree \citep{nederlof2009fast} and combinatorial tools like the fast subset convolution \citep{bjorklund2007fourier}, the parallel algorithms developed here would also benefit the researches outside the context of Bayesian networks.

 The rest of the paper is organized as follows.
-In Section 2, we present some preliminaries of exact structure discovery in BNs and briefly review Koivisto \emph{et al.}'s DP algorithm, upon which our parallel algorithm is based.
+In Section 2, we present some preliminaries of exact structure discovery in BNs and briefly review \citet{Koivisto06}'s DP algorithm, upon which our parallel algorithm is based.
 In Section 3, we present our parallel algorithm for computing the posterior probability of structural features and conduct a theoretical analysis on its run-time and space complexity.
-In Section 4, we empirically demonstrate the capability of our algorithm on a Dell PowerEdge C8220 cluster.
+In Section 4, we empirically demonstrate the capability of our algorithm on a Dell PowerEdge C8220 supercomputer.
 Discussions and conclusions are presented in Section 5.